BastianHofmann/fractal-magic/README.md

 [![Build Status](https://travis-ci.org/BastianHofmann/fractal-magic.png?branch=master)](https://travis-ci.org/BastianHofmann/fractal-magic)

-This package puts a nice wrapper around Phil Sturgeon's fractal package.
+This package puts a nice wrapper around the fractal package: http://fractal.thephpleague.com.
 It handles the nitty gritty task of spinning up the manager, creating a resource and provides a convient location to register your transformers.

 ## Installation